 Moulding the young minds of the future is a noble profession and for aspiring teachers who want to work with children at early years or primary level, we offer the choice to study an accelerated Early Years Education or Primary Education BA degree.
 Our education degrees are taught within London Met’s School of Social Professions, which is led by Head of School, Suzanne Burley.
 Talking about the courses’ lecturers, Suzanne said: “The teaching team is practitioner focused and includes former heads of centre and staff with international experience.
 All of them are passionately committed to enabling, empowering and inspiring students to make transformational changes to their own lives and to the lives of children, families and communities.”
 By studying one of our two-year education degrees you’ll be guaranteed an interview if you choose to subsequently pursue a PGCE at London Met.
 With the same content for a traditional three-year undergraduate degree covered in just two years, Suzanne describes it as a “challenge” but with the reassuring pay-off that it might just be “the best thing you ever do”.

 Find out more

-Our accelerated degrees will run from September 2018.
 For further information and details of how to apply, visit our accelerated degrees page.